A court hearing is where a decision is made about your case by a judge.

-Get advice if you don't understand a letter from the court or something happening in your case.
+Get advice if you don't understand any documents from the court or something happening in your case.

 The court papers tell you when and where your hearing is held.

 Try to arrive at the court on time.
-If you don't arrive at court on time, you could miss your hearing.
+If you don't arrive on time, you could miss your hearing.

 - find out exactly where the hearing is taking place – there should be a list of cases displayed at the court

-- let the reception staff or court usher know that you are there to attend the hearing and if you have an adviser
+- let the court staff know that you are there to attend the hearing and if you have an adviser

 - ask to see the duty adviser if you don't have an adviser or representative to speak on your behalf